This Pie Crust Recipe makes the BEST flaky all butter pie crust. You won’t believe how easy it is to make homemade pie crust from scratch!

 To Blind Bake (Empty):

 • To blind bake, prick the crust all over the bottom and sides with a fork.
+Chill pie crust in the refrigerator for at least 30 minutes, until firm.
 Cut out a 12-inch round of parchment paper and fit it into the pie crust.
 Fill with pie weights, dry beans or rice.
-Chill pie crust in the refrigerator for at least 30 minutes, until firm.
-Bake at 375° F for 20 minutes.
+Bake at 375ยฐ F for 20 minutes.
 Then remove the pie weights and parchment paper.
 Return pie crust to the oven and bake for 10-12 minutes more, until golden brown.
+(For a par-baked/partially baked crust – one you plan to bake again with a filling, such as pumpkin pie, bake for 5-6 minutes after removing the pie weights, until barely golden on the bottom, then add your filling and bake.)

 • Let the pie crust cool and then fill it with your desired filling.